Code-Shoaib/Code-Shoaib.github.io/README.md

 <br>
 <h3>🛠️ Technologies & Tools</h3>
 I work with a variety of technologies to create professional things:<br>
-I made it a staic websites <br>I am in learning fase as a pyrthon developer
+I made it a staic websites <br>I am in learning fase as a python developer also learned pandas and Numpy

 Version Control: Git, GitHub